 Foreign Patent Prosecution Best Practices.

-Welcome to the Foreign Patent Prosecution Practices Results.
+Welcome to the Foreign Patent Prosecution Best Practices Report.
 This report reflects a diverse group of twenty-two patent-driven global companies.

 Foreign patent applications may be filed in a variety of ways, including national patent applications filed in each country, a regional European patent application covering certain designated European countries, filing under the Patent Cooperation Treaty (PCT) or European Patent Office (EPO), and various combinations thereof.